clearpathrobotics/occam_ros/README.md

 - add (or document the existing) configuration options
 - document all published & subscribed topics
-- double-check the order of the 5 cameras and match the URDF to that order
 - assign frame IDs to the raw data from each camera